Cogniac/edgeflow-integration-example/README.md

 5. run ./PUSH to push integration.py and requirements.txt to Cogniac Core, build, and deploy

 TODO: environment variables and secrets (currently requires edits to PUSH)

+Note: this will likely become a public repo so please treat it as such